Strawhat404/Scrapper/README.md

 - RSS feed integration

 **Advanced Analytics**
-- Real-time trend detection and frequency analysis
+- Real-time trend detection and frequency analysis (to be implemented)
-- Sentiment analysis with conflict-specific models
+- Sentiment analysis with conflict-specific models(to be implemented)
-- Topic clustering and keyword tracking
+- Topic clustering and keyword tracking(to be implemented)
 - Risk scoring and anomaly detection

 **Geospatial Intelligence**
 - Named Entity Recognition (NER) for location extraction
-- Automated geocoding and coordinate mapping
-- Interactive heatmap visualization
-- Timeline-based geographic analysis

 **Enterprise-Grade Anti-Detection**
 - Residential proxy rotation (Bright Data integration)